-The CM is accountable for ensuring that environmental and regulatory commitments/obligations are being met during the Construction phase.
-The EM will be responsible for ensuring that construction activities are proceeding in accordance with the objectives of the EMS and associated management plans (MPs).
-The EM or designate will be responsible for reporting non-compliance to the CM, and EPCM contractor, other contractors and regulatory agencies, where required.
-The EM or designate will have the authority to stop any construction activity that is deemed to pose a risk to the environment; work will only proceed when the identified risk has been addressed and concerns rectified.
+The CM is accountable for ensuring that environmental and regulatory commitments/obligations are being met during the construction phase.
+The EM will be responsible for ensuring that construction activities are proceeding in accordance with the objectives of the EMS and associated management plans.
+The EM or designate will be responsible for reporting non-compliance to the CM and EPCM contractor, other contractors, and regulatory agencies, where required.
+The EM or designate will have the authority to stop any construction activity that is deemed to pose a risk to the environment; work will only proceed when the identified risk and concern have been addressed and rectified.

-Environmental management during operation of the Project will be integrated under the direction of the EM, who will liaise closely with Departmental Managers and will report directly to the Mine Manager.
-The EM will be supported by the Vice President of Environment and Social Responsibility in order to provide an effective and integrated approach to environmental management and ensure adherence to corporate environmental standards.
-The EM will be accountable for implementing the approved MPs and reviewing them periodically for effectiveness.
-Departmental Managers (e.g., mining, milling, and plant/site services) will be directly responsible for implementation of the EMS and MPs and Standard Operating Procedures relevant to their areas.
+Environmental management during operation of the Project will be integrated under the direction of the EM, who will liaise closely with departmental managers and will report directly to the Mine Manager.
+The EM will be supported by the VP of Environment and Social Responsibility to provide an effective and integrated approach to environmental management and ensure adherence to corporate environmental standards.
+The EM will be accountable for implementing the approved management plans and reviewing them periodically for effectiveness.
+Departmental area managers (e.g., mining, milling, and plant/site services) will be directly responsible for implementation of the EMS, management plans, and standard operating procedures relevant to their areas.
 All employees and contractors are responsible for daily implementation of the practices and policies contained in the EMS.

 During closure and post-closure, staffing levels will be reduced to align with the level of activity associated with these phases.
 Prior to initiating closure activities, BW Gold will revisit environmental and health and safety roles and responsibilities to ensure the site is adequately resourced to meet permit monitoring and reporting requirements.
-The Mine Manager will maintain overall responsibility for management of Closure and Post-closure activities at the mine site.
+The Mine Manager will maintain overall responsibility for management of Closure and Post-Closure activities at the mine site.

-Pursuant to Condition 19 of the Project's EAC #M19-01, BW Gold has established an Environmental Monitoring Committee to facilitate information sharing and provide advice on the development and operation of the Project, and the implementation of EAC conditions, in a coordinated and collaborative manner.
-Committee members include representatives of the Environmental Assessment Office (EAO), UFN, LDN, NWFN, StFN, SFN, NFN, Ministry of Energy, Mines and Low Carbon Innovation (EMLI), Ministry of Environment and Climate Change Strategy (ENV) and Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+Pursuant to Condition 19 of the EAC #M19-01, BW Gold has established an Environmental Monitoring Committee to facilitate information sharing and provide advice on the development and operation of the Project, and the implementation of EAC conditions, in a coordinated and collaborative manner.
+Committee members include representatives of the BC EAO, UFN, LDN, NWFN, StFN, SFN, NFN, BC EMLI, BC ENV, and BC MOF.

-Pursuant to Condition 17 of the EAC, Aboriginal Group Monitor and Monitoring Plan, BW Gold will retain or provide funding to retain a monitor for each Aboriginal Group prior to commencing construction and through all phases of the mine life.
-The general scope of the monitor's activities will be related to monitoring for potential effects from the Project on the Aboriginal Group's Aboriginal interests.
+Pursuant to Condition 17 of the EAC #M19-01, Aboriginal Group Monitor and Monitoring Plan, BW Gold will retain or provide funding to retain a monitor for each Indigenous nations defined in the EAC #M19-01 prior to commencing construction and through all phases of the mine life.
+The general scope of the monitor's activities will be related to monitoring for potential effects from the Project on Indigenous nations' interests.